Neraudenbush/Final-Project-Data-410/README.md

 There are also some variables in the data set that I cannot tell what they mean.

 ### Methods
-This dataset had over 75,000 observation to work with and additionally there is significant class imbalance this distribution of the target variable is as follow
+This dataset had over 75,000 observation to work with and additionally there is slight class imbalance as the distribution of the target variable is as follows:

 Fastball: 35.9% <br />
 Slider: 19.8%<br />